hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 **Common format:**
 * Your code must follow a [common API](#common-api), described in detail in the section below.
-* Your model must accept audio time series data of arbitrary length, as both a native tensor (perhaps already on CUDA) in either PyTorch or TensorFlow.
+* Your model must accept audio of arbitrary length, as a native tensor (perhaps already on CUDA) in either PyTorch or TensorFlow.
+* Your model must work with audio at one of the following four samples rates:
+    `[16000Hz, 22050Hz, 44100Hz, 48000Hz]`.
+Your model must expose which
+    sample rate it expects as input as a class attribute (see API details below), however it is not expected to resample audio internally.
-* Your model must work with audio at a specific sample rate.
-You may select from one of the four following sample rates: `[16000Hz, 22050Hz, 44100Hz, 48000Hz]`.
-Your model must expose which sample rate it expects as input.
-We will resample audio to that sample rate prior to input to your model.
-(We will use ffmpeg---robust, cross platform, good format support, etc.---as the main command line tool for resampling, but with high quality [resampling from sox](https://trac.ffmpeg.org/wiki/FFmpeg%20and%20the%20SoX%20Resampler)).
+    We will resample audio to all four sample rates for all tasks.
+(We will use ffmpeg---robust, cross platform, good format support, etc.---as the main command line tool for resampling, but with high quality [resampling from
+    sox](https://trac.ffmpeg.org/wiki/FFmpeg%20and%20the%20SoX%20Resampler)).

-* Your API must expose two different functions for producing embeddings:
+* Your API must produce embeddings in two varieties:
     * **Timestamp-based embeddings**: return embeddings at regular intervals centered at timestamps.
-        You may select the time interval (hop-size) between adjacent embeddings, but we suggest one that is `<= 50ms` to handle an onset tolerance of `50ms` for music transcription tasks.
+        You may select the time interval (hop-size) between adjacent embeddings, but we suggest that it is `<= 50ms` to handle an onset tolerance of `50ms` for music transcription tasks.
     * **Scene embeddings**: return a single embedding for a entire audio clip.

 <p></p>
 **Sharing:**
-* You will be provided with a dev-kit with several datasets, multi-modal training, baseline, and evaluation.
+* You will be provided with a dev-kit including several tasks, relavent datasets and a script for performing evaluation.
-* This dev-kit will include a standardized API, including performing resampling.
+* This dev-kit will also include a baseline embedding model in a standardized API (see below).
 * You are encouraged to submit new evaluation tasks to the dev kit github, particularly those that are of high-societal impact.
-* Participants that submit new evaluation tasks to the dev-kit during the development period, to aid other teams, will be highlighted in the summary paper.
+* Participants that submit new evaluation tasks to the dev-kit during the development period will be highlighted in the summary paper.

 <p></p>
 ## Common API